ArchipelagoMW/Archipelago/worlds/dst/docs/setup_en.md

 - [Archipelago Randomizer Steam Workshop mod for Don't Starve Together](https://steamcommunity.com/sharedfiles/filedetails/?id=3218471273)

 ## Installation
-- Install Archipelago
+- Install Archipelago.
-- Add dontstarvetogether.apworld to lib/worlds folder of your Archipelago install
+- Add dontstarvetogether.apworld to custom_worlds folder of your Archipelago install, or double click the .apworld to do so automatically.
 - Follow Archipelago's basic tutorial on how to generate a game. https://archipelago.gg/tutorial/Archipelago/setup/en
 - Open the Archipelago launcher and run the Don't Starve Together client.
 Connect to the Archipelago server.
 - Start Don't Starve Together and choose Host Game.
 - Create or select your world.
-Enable caves, as of currently the randomizer only supports worlds with caves.
+Enable caves if your goal or enabled regions includes caves.
 In the Mods tab, enable the Archipelago Randomizer mod.
 - Start your game.
 Once you load in and select your character, the client should automatically connect to DST and you can start playing!